 Chair of the Board

-He is also a member of the Board of UCEA, the HE/FE Employers Association, where he is chair of its Finance and Audit Committee, deputy chair of the Committee of University Chairs (CUC), and chairman of Sporrance Ltd, a management consulting company.
+Geoff is the chair of the Committee of University Chairs (CUC), and chairman of Sporrance Ltd, a management consulting company.
+He is the former Chair of the Board of Governors, Sheffield Hallam University.

 Geoff’s career started in technical roles with British Rail, GEC and British Aerospace, before he joined Scicon Ltd, the IT subsidiary of BP.
 Following secondment to a Whitehall Department, where he designed and implemented the first strategic planning system in the Public Sector, Geoff returned to Scicon and took up his first director level role, in the sales and marketing of complex IT services.